azat-co/practicalnode/chapter7/chapter7.md

 # Mongoose Installation

-First, we should install Mongoose with NPM.
+First, we should install Mongoose with npm.
 Among many variations, this is one of the ways we can install Mongoose 3.8.4 into an empty folder:

     $ mkdir node_modules
     $ npm install mongoose@3.8.4